ACCESS-NRI/access-om3-configs/documentation/docs/pages/inputs/Initial-conditions-generation.md

 1. **Extract salinity (`s_an`)** from seasonal full-depth data and expand it to monthly resolution.
 2. Use `ncks --mk_rec time` to add an unlimited time dimension to make the NetCDF files record-aware.
 3. **Rename the salinity variable** from `s_an` to `practical_salinity` for compatibility with the processing pipeline.
 4. Run `setup_WOA_initial_conditions.py` to merge the monthly upper-ocean data with the seasonal lower-ocean data.
-During this step, in-situ temperature is converted to **CT** and practical salinity is converted to **SA**, ensuring consistency with the TEOS-10 EOS.
+During this step, the [GSW toolbox](https://teos-10.github.io/GSW-Python/) is used to calculate:
+   - absolute salinity from practical salinity and pressure
+   - potential and conservative temperature from in-situ temperature, absolute salinity and pressure

 The processed monthly files are output to:
 ```
-/g/data/ik11/inputs/access-om3/woa23/monthly/YYYY.MM.DD
+/g/data/ik11/inputs/access-om3/woa23/monthly/<YYYY.MM.DD>
 ```

+!!! note
-> 💡 You only need to run this script if you're updating or modifying the WOA23 dataset or prognostic form of temperature or salinity.
+    You only need to run this script if you're updating or modifying the WOA23 dataset or prognostic form of temperature or salinity.
 Otherwise, skip this step and proceed directly to regridding using `make_initial_conditions.sh`.

----

 ## Step 2: Regrid to MOM6 Grid